x-systems/phlex-data/docs/types.rst

  - array
  - object

-In ATK Data the number of supported types has been extended with:
+In Phlex Data the number of supported types has been extended with:

  - percent (34.2%) ([':php:class:`Number`', 'format'=>function($v){ return $v*100; }, 'postfix'=>'%'])
  - rating (3 out of 5) ([':php:class:`Number`', 'max'=>5, 'precision'=>0])